Sunday mornings for adults

 Sunday morning Bible study

 Christians generally believe that the Bible is the inspired word of God.
 Many Christians also feel that they have not really learned how to read the Bible for themselves.
 Some have tried to start at the beginning and then got stuck at all the “begats.”
 Others learned stories in Sunday school but feel that, now that they are adults, there is more to be learned from the Scriptures.
 Still others just want to know more about what the Bible says and what it has to do with our lives.
-If any of these characterizations apply to you, come and join a new Sunday morning Bible study class during the Sunday school hour every week beginning September 18.
+If any of these characterizations apply to you, come and join the Sunday morning Bible study class during the Sunday school hour every week beginning September 17.
 The Rev. Penny Nash is offering this class to help us all become more biblically literate and confident in our knowledge and ability to engage Scripture, to give us a road map for our own study.
 The group will not be reading every book line by line, but study it with an eye toward the story arc as well as the themes and motifs that run through the individual books and also connect with other books – and with our lives.

 Many Parents, One Vine